chuitszyeung/school-cpp-exercises/README.md

 Ex 8: Right-Angled Triangle<br/>
 Ex 9 and Quiz 1: Sum of Principal and Interest<br/>
 Ex 10 and Quiz 2: Sum of a series of integers<br/>
-All exercises/quizzes can be found in school-cpp-exercises/code/Ex(number).
+All exercises/quizzes can be found in school-cpp-exercises/code/Ex(number).<br/>
+All codes should be used as an reference only.
+You should never copy your assignments directly.